Structure and regularity for subsets of groups with finite VC-dimension: Structure and regularity: the general case

+\begin{proposition} Suppose $(Y_m)_{m=0}^\infty$ is a definable (respectively, $\theta$-definable) $(t,\pi)$-approximate Bohr chain in $H\leq G$, as in Definition \ref{def:Bohrchain}.
+Then each set $Y_m$ is a $\delta_m$-approximate $(t\delta_m,L)$-Bohr neighborhood in $H$, and a definable (respectively, $\theta$-definable) subset of $G$.\footnote{On the other hand, we are \emph{not} claiming that the family $\{Y_m:m\in\N\}$ is \emph{uniformly} definable (which could be misconstrued from our choice of terminology).} \end{proposition} \begin{proof} The first claim is obvious.
+For definability, note that for any $m\in\N$, $H$ is partitioned into finitely many fibers $f_m\inv(\lambda)$ for $\lambda\in f_m(H)$, each of which is definable (respectively, $\theta$-definable) by Remark \ref{rem:defmap}.
+Now $Y_m$ is a union of the (finitely many) fibers $f_m\inv(\lambda)$ where $\lambda\in f(H)$ is such that $d(\lambda,1_L)<\epsilon$. \end{proof}

-The parameter $t$ in the previous definition is introduced in order to control the ``radius" $\epsilon$ and the ``error" $\delta$ in a $\delta$-approximate $(\epsilon,L)$-Bohr neighborhood.
+The parameter $t$ in Definition \ref{def:Bohrchain} is introduced in order to control the ``width" $\epsilon$ and the ``error" $\delta$ in a $\delta$-approximate $(\epsilon,L)$-Bohr neighborhood.
 Specifically, it is desirable to have $\epsilon$ be some constant multiple $t$ of $\delta$, and in the following results we will choose $t$ arbitrarily.
-This will eventually be used to find actual Bohr neighborhoods inside of approximate Bohr neighborhoods, with $L=\T^n$ for some $n\in\N$, in which case setting $t=3$ will suffice (via Corollary \ref{cor:findBohr}).
+This will eventually be used to find actual Bohr neighborhoods inside approximate Bohr neighborhoods, with $L=\T^n$ for some $n\in\N$, in which case setting $t=3$ will suffice (via Corollary \ref{cor:findBohr}).